 Indirect investments vehicles provide many advantages to investors in comparison to direct investments:

 They are professionally managed.
-Professional management is particularly important when the direct investments are hard to find and when the direct investments must be managed.
+Professional management is particularly important when direct investments are hard to find and when direct investments must be managed.

 They allow small investors to obtain the services of professional managers who they otherwise could not afford.